v-scornell/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_04_Lab3_Ex1_Exchange_Online.md

 messages are delivered to mailboxes before being acted upon by Inbox rules in Outlook and Outlook on the web.
-Holly realized she could provide a more efficient and secure environment if she created a set of mail flow rules that identify and act on messages that are in-transit through her Exchange Online organization.
+Holly realized she could provide a more efficient and secure environment if she created a set of mail flow rules that identify and act on messages that are in-transit through Adatum's Exchange Online organization.

 Holly has discovered that mail flow rules contain a richer set of conditions,